 Since I have a relatively high level of platelets in my blood (it varies from person to person), I could donate a triple amount of platelets.
 Most people can donate a double.

-That, coupled with the fact that I can donate very frequently, I have quickly added up my donations to where I’m eligible (as of this writing) for my 31 gallons pin over 400 units!
+That, coupled with the fact that I can donate very frequently, I have quickly added up my donations to where I’m eligible (as of this writing) for my 31 gallons pinover 400 units!

-Eligibility requirements for platelet donations are a bit more stringent than for other donations.
+c.
+Because I Can Eligibility requirements for platelet donations are a bit more stringent than for other donations.
 Common disqualifications include recent travel to some countries and some prescription medications.
 Here are the Red Cross eligibility requirements.

-After any donation, you are cautioned to take it easy – don’t do any strenuous work or lifting, etc.
+d.
+I Feel Great Afterwards After any donation, you are cautioned to take it easy – don’t do any strenuous work or lifting, etc.

 After whole blood donation, you may feel run down.
 That is because you have lost some of your red blood cells which deliver oxygen to and remove carbon dioxide waste from your body.
 With reduced red blood cell quantity, the efficiency of this process is reduced.